In France, asylum seekers will no longer have access to Money in physical form such as banknotes and coins.

 In Greece, the new draft tax bill published for consultation last week, proposes to lower the limit for cash transactions from €500 to €300.
 Purchases exceeding the limit can be paid exclusively through electronic payments.
 According to the government, the measure is designed to combat tax evasion.
 In 2018, after a two-year consultation on the issue, the European Commission decided not to impose EU wide limitations on cash payments and concluded that “While tax fraud and the use of cash are often associated, the study demonstrates that the relationship between the two is not always clear-cut.”

-At the same time, the FT warns that Greece is viewed as backtracking on money laundering.
-A recent change to the country’s penal code allows for people suspected of criminal fraud and money laundering to recover assets frozen by the court, if they are not brought to trial within 18 months.
+At the same time, the FT warns that Greece is viewed as backtracking on The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
+Money launder...
+More.
+A recent This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. to the country’s penal code allows for people suspected of criminal fraud and From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More laundering to recover assets frozen by the court, if they are not brought to trial within 18 months.
 It normally takes three to five years in Greece for a criminal case to move from a preliminary investigation to a full court hearing, according to members of the Athens Bar Association, while the appeal process may take equally long.
 The amendment is at odds with international anti-money laundering practices, to which Greece subscribes.